cobbinma/booking-platform/Readme.md

 1. run command `cargo run` to start api locally

 #### gateway api

+graphql api used to receive requests from clients and forward them to gRPC apis

 1. Go to the `gateway_api` lib directory.
 1. populate `.env` file from example